 Description: "Thwarting the Enemy: Providing Counterintelligence and Threat Awareness to the Defense Industrial Base," was developed for employees working at cleared defense contractor facilities.
-This eLearning training will allow employees to complete the training at any time to meet their annual Threat Awareness training requirement.
-The emphasis of the training is to make employees aware of potential threats directed against U.S. technology; it also explains common suspicious activities which they should be reporting to the Facility Security Officer (FSO) in compliance with NISPOM 3-107 and 1-302.
-FSOs are encouraged to use this Defense Security Service (DSS) Counterintelligence Office sponsored training to meet the Security Training and Briefings requirement outlined in NISPOM Chapter 3.
+This will allow employees to complete the training at any time to meet their annual Threat Awareness training requirement.
+The emphasis is to make employees aware of potential threats directed against U.S. technology.
+It also explains common suspicious activities which should be reported to the Facility Security Officer (FSO) in compliance with NISPOM 3-107 and 1-302.
+FSOs are encouraged to use this Defense Counterintelligence and Security Agency (DCSA) Counterintelligence Office-sponsored training to meet the Security Training and Briefings requirement outlined in NISPOM Chapter 3.

 This course is designed to enable students to:

 - Identify foreign collection attempts targeting U.S. critical technologies

 - Identify the key indicators of the six major collection methods:

 - Targeting at conferences, conventions, and trade shows